nickelpro/vito.nyc/content/posts/make-it-async/index.md

 imagine a case where the Python interpreter was fast enough to serve two or three IO threads handling the `accept`, `read`, and `write` calls, with a dedicated Python thread handling the data processing.
-Instead of servicing those IO operations, all the executors spend all their time waiting on the GIL only servicing IO calls in their brief moments not blocking on it.
+Instead of servicing those IO operations, the executors spend all their time waiting on the GIL only servicing IO calls in their brief moments not blocking on it.

 We can imagine many resources that might fall into a similar category: memory